 - To freeze the unbaked cookie dough,wrap tightly in clingwrap and the place in an airtight zip-loc or freezer bag.
 Keep for up to 6 months frozen.
 To thaw, allow to defrost at room temperature for 6 hours or overnight then bake as normal.

-- You can replace 1 ⅓ cups of self-raising flour with 1 ⅓ cups of plain flour combined with 2 ½ tsp of baking powder.
+- You can replace 1 ⅓ cups of self-raising flour with 1 ⅓ cups of plain flour combined with 2 ½ teaspoon of baking powder.

 - You can replace dried apricots with dried figs, dried pineapple, dried prunes, dried mango, or any of your favourite dried fruits.